-Please see Appendix 2 and shared Onedrive document titled: "Whos Who and Whats What - - Important Tips for Working on Campus" for more details.
+Please see Appendix 2 and shared One drive document titled: "Who is Who and What is What - - Important Tips for Working on Campus" for more details.

 6. Make the most out of your ASSA living

 Students cite living at ASSA for the duration of their clinical placement as one of the most enjoyable experiences they have had.
 The campus is vibrant and many people live inside the campus including "Home children" (approximately 60 children with disabilities), spinal cord patients (15-18), disabled youth trainees (60) and other staff, volunteers and employees.
 Staff and clients and the people of the surrounding community are extremely friendly, warm and welcoming to Canadian students and volunteers.
 It will be hard to find hospitality like this anywhere else in the world.
 Students often interact with patients and staff on and off working hours.
 Previous students that have spent time organizing games, activities for the home children and SCI clients and despite the language barrier - have found these interactions very fulfilling and interesting.